yewjie-github/Portfolio/_posts/ML_Cousera/2017-12-19-Regularized-Logistic-Regression.markdown

 ```

-To better understand the effects of $$\lambda$$, let us visualize how the decision boundary behaves and the prediction accuary varies when using different values of $$\lambda$$.
+To better understand the effects of $$\lambda$$, precisely on the matter of how regularization prevents over-fitting, let us visualize how the decision boundary behaves and the prediction accuary varies when using different values of $$\lambda$$.

 **When $$\lambda=1$$**